puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 ## Let's do a Quick Review

 Up until this point you've been on a journey towards learning Puppet.
 To be successful it is imperative you understand the fundamental components of using Puppet: Resources and Manifests.
 Before we progress any further, it is important that you reflect on your understanding of these components.
-Feel free to revisit the Resources Quest and/or Manifest Quest should you not fully grasp the information.
+Feel free to read through the Resources Quest and/or Manifest Quest again if you feel like you could use a refresher.

 Furthermore, Puppet manifests are highly flexible and scalable components to stabilizing and maximizing your infrastructure.
 To customize that stabilization, we examined Classes, Variables, Facts, Conditional Statements and Resource Ordering.
 It is important that you understand when and how these components are used in Puppet manifests.
-Should you be in doubt of your understanding, please revisit those quests respectively.
+Again, if you could use a refresher on these topics, it could be good to go back and read through these quests again.